Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Flows on

-as desired. \end{proof} A careful check of the proof of Theorem \ref{thm:kr} in \cite{KRII} shows that the quasiconformal mappings it promises have dilatation bounded in the same manner as the smooth mappings of Lemma \ref{lem:dil}.
+A careful check of the proof of Theorem \ref{thm:kr} in \cite{KRII} shows that the quasiconformal mappings it promises have dilatation bounded in the same manner as the smooth mappings of Lemma \ref{lem:dil}.
 We are now ready to formulate a new version of Theorem \ref{thm:kr} with the assumption of compact support replaced by some natural growth conditions.
-The proof uses some ideas from Reimann's work in the Euclidean setting \cite{ReimannODE}, especially Propositions 4 and 12 of that paper. \begin{pro} Suppose $ \phi \in HC^1 $, and the distributional derivative $ ZZ \phi \in L^{\infty} $, with
+The proof uses some ideas from Reimann's work in the Euclidean setting \cite{ReimannODE}, especially Propositions 4 and 12 of that paper.